What Vegan-Feminism Means to Me

 An inside look at why I chose this lifestyle and why it signifies everything I believe in.

 Some people eat plant-based diets for their health or to better the environment.
 Sure, those are wonderful plus-sides to the lifestyle, but veganism is, at its core, a lifestyle to promote animal rights.
 I don’t care if you eat non-dairy ice cream for breakfast or are a raw frugivore.
-All I (and the nonhuman animals) care about is ending cruelty; you can be vegan any way you’d like.
+All I (and the non-human animals) care about is ending cruelty; you can be vegan any way you’d like.

 After nearly a decade of being vegan, it has become second nature.
 I don’t have to think about it anymore.
 Reading ingredient labels, typing ‘vegan’ in the search bar when googling a new recipe, and making sure all of my skin and hair care products are certified as vegan and cruelty-free have become muscle memory.
 I know what labels to look for, what sneaky ingredients to avoid, and what companies share my morals.